Skip to main content

 Key Benefits of Using GA4

-Ok, so we know the main differences, what are the benefits of switching to GA4?
+Ok, so we know the main differences; what are the benefits of switching to GA4?
 As I mentioned above, to understand many of the benefits that come with GA4, you need to start thinking differently.

 The way users behave today on the web is very different from just a couple of years ago.
-Today you might start a purchasing journey on your mobile app just to end up making a purchase after watching a YouTube review video on your laptop.
+Today you might start a purchasing journey on your mobile app just to make a purchase after watching a YouTube review video on your laptop.
 Or you may open one tab in your browser looking to buy Spongebob Squarepants Socks, move to another tab to finish work, and then get back to your purchase tab.

-The above also opens up a possibility of creating a better-focused audience in your ads, thus better ROI on ad spend.
+The above also opens up a possibility of creating a better-focused audience in your ads, thus, better ROI on ad spend.

 The single best benefit you can get from moving to GA4 is the chance to re-evaluate your tracking in a good way.
 A more in-depth talk about the GA4 benefits is here.